Karunagappalli: Demographics

 As of 2011 India census, Karunagappalli Municipality had a population of 25,336 where 12,219 are males and 13,117 are females.
 75% of the population is Hindu; Muslims, the second-largest community having 19%.
 Christians are scattered and spread over Panchayths and Municipality limits, and account for 6% of the population.
 In the coastal panchaythat Azheekal, almost 100% of the population is Hindu.
 The high literacy of Kerala is reflected in Karunagappalli as well with 94.23% of the population classified as literate as against the national average of 74.04%.

 Economy

 Karungappalli used to be an agrarian economy until the late 19th century with coconut, banana, tapioca and paddy as the main crops grown.
 With rapid urbanization and the consequent pressure on land, the reliance on agriculture has dwindled.
 Several cottage and small industries have now come up in the area including brick making, engineering and electronics.
 Proximity to Kollam (27 km) and the excellent road and rail infrastructure have helped in this transition.

 Fishing forms the major source of livelihood for the coast dwellers.
-The area also receives substantial foreign remittances from the large number of people from here working in the Gulf countries.
+The area also receives some foreign remittances from the large number of people from here working in the Gulf countries.
 Now Kerala's many prominent business centres had their branches here.